-The question of safety in Nicaragua is an interesting case – while it may appear unsafe in a lot of ways, tourists can still visit Nicaragua.
+The question of safety in Nicaragua is an interesting case – while it may appear unsafe in a lot of ways, tourism safety in Nicaragua is still fairly high.
 Their trip may be somewhat hampered but that doesn’t mean their life will be in danger or that they won’t have the time of their life!

 For those who still want to go, we’ve created this guide for staying safe in Nicaragua.
-We at The Broke Backpacker want to make sure you’re well-equipped with some sound travel tips and to help you avoid becoming a victim.
+We want to make sure you’re well-equipped with some sound travel tips for Nicaragua and to help you avoid becoming a victim.

-From concerns about the safety of solo female travellers in Nicaragua to wondering if it’s safe to take your family to Nicaragua, we’re covering all of this and more in this handy guide.
-We’ll even get into whether or not it’s safe to LIVE in Nicaragua, if, for some reason, you were planning on moving.
+From concerns about the safety of solo travel in Nicaragua to wondering if it’s safe to take your familyor even as a woman, we’re covering all of this and more in this handy guide.
+We’ll even get into whether or not it’s safe to live in Nicaragua, if, for some reason, you were planning on moving.